klraveendranath2007/SIMULATION-OF-MULTIRATE-DSP-WITHOUT-FUNCTION/README.md

 ### AIM:

-To perform and verify multirate DSP without function using SCILAB.
+To perform and verify multirate DSP without function using SCILAB .

 ### APPARATUS REQUIRED:
 PC installed with SCILAB.